SFINA/SFINA/README.md

-# SFINA - Simulation of Flow-based Intelligent Network Adaptations
+# SFINA - Simulation Framework for Intelligent Network Adaptations

+SFINA is a simulation framework for modeling and evaluating repairable flow networks.